niccolo-bucciantini/XNS4.0/documentation/source/user_params.md

 # User parameters

-The input parameters that the user might want to change are all set in the module system inside the file *SYSTEM.f90*.
+The input parameters that the user might want to change are all set in the module systemxns inside the file *SYSTEMXNS.f90*.
 There are other parameters in other parts of the code that deal with specific routines (root finding, convergence etc ...), but those should not need to be changed.
 Here is a list of the parameters of the model as they appear in the module system:

 ## Convergence